Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 What to expect before a liver transplant surgery?

-Cadaver donor liver transplant - Transplant team will check the blood test, imaging test and other factors to evaluate the disease severity, urgency of transplant and place on the cadaver liver transplant waiting list.
+Cadaver donor liver transplant - Transplant team will check the blood test, imaging test and other factors to evaluate the disease severity, urgency of transplant and place on the cadaveric liver transplant waiting list.
 Priority to get the cadaver or deceased donor while on waiting list decided by scoring system End-Stage Liver Disease (MELD) for adults and Pediatric End-Stage Liver Disease (PELD) for children below 12 years of age.

 High score indicates the person require transplant on urgent basis.
 Patients with higher MELD or PELD gets the donated livers first.
 In case of liver cancer and other exceptional liver conditions, organ transplant centre (OTC) can request for additional points for MELD or PELD to get the cadaver donor fast.